In partnership with

 - pastoral care

-- working with parent and other adults
+- your approach to working with parent and other adults

 - your career development.